aangar/CeliCom/README.txt

 -once thats complete, check on Slack workspace for some ideas, or:
     >consider making a post route to change the info later on, but dunno how this would be useful( just a put?? )
     >make a page showing the posting (or to potentially show), and then all the listings per user.
+    > from that page allow the user to then edit the posting.
+    >route for now is under products, reference the anchor on the listings page

+-make it so the errors are added in to the register route (messages already setup, just make a small error div like on the creation page)
 -ADD AN ERROR PAGE FFS THAT ISNT JUST SENDING